sandstorm12/RLExperiments/custom_cdqn_mountaincar_v0/README.md

 Solving the `MountainCar-v0` using a custom Pytorch-based `ConvolutionalDQN` agent.

+The agent is `only receiving the RBG frames` of the game.

 The environment is extended to apply reward shaping in order to solve this problem.

 ![Alt Text](data/output.gif)